 How to plant: Lot of bulbs in large containers make a real show.
 Plant closely.

-Other varieties to try: Any triandrus variety, such as ‘Ice Wings’ or ‘Hawera’.
+Other daffodil varieties to grow: Any triandrus variety, such as ‘Ice Wings’ or ‘Hawera’.

 Scillas produce vivid blue flowers in March to April.
 They are especially distinctive when grown in pots.